BenjaminAbt/SustainableCode/csharp/condition-vs-exception/readme.md

 ## 🏁 Results

 - 🚀 Controlling logic via exceptions is expensive, inefficient and not smart.
 Doing away with exceptions is almost 500x faster and more efficient.
+- With .NET 8.0, performance has improved in both cases, but in the case of Condition, .NET 8 is more than 20 times faster than .NET 7.

 ## Remarks